 NOTE: Starting a few days before making this stuffing, break the bread up into bite sized pieces in a very large baking dish.
 Place in a warm place, uncovered and stir every so often to ‘stale’ the bread.

-- Add 1 Tablespoon of butter to a large skillet over medium heat.
-Add the onions and celery, then the sausage.
+- Add 2 Tablespoons of butter to a large skillet over medium heat.
+Add the onions and celery and sauté them for about 2 minutes just to soften them.
+Add the sausage.
 Break the sausage up as it cooks.
 Once the sausage is cooked and thoroughly broken up, add all the spices.
 Stir to combine.

 - Add the apples, cranberries and melted butter.
 Add the chicken stock and stir until well combined.